ishita-sharma/timetracker-parent/README.md

 Steps for deployment:
  - Check out maven modules directly from SCM
+ - Create SQLite Database as described by the schema the .sql file
+ - Put the appropriate database path + name in timetracker-storage-context.xml
  - Build > 'mvn clean package' on the parent directly
  - Use the WAR in "-web" module to deploy to tomcat.

 Steps for testing/executing:
   - Create Customer: